-ously differentiable, increasing in α , and decreasing in β .
+We assume that V is bounded, continuously differentiable, increasing in α , and decreasing in β .

 We refer to a policy $A = (\alpha, \beta)$, and to the expected utility generated by that policy as $V_t(A)$.
-A policy A, with insurance level α and price q can also be described by the vector (α , αq).
+A policy A, with insurance level α and price q can also be described by the vector $(\alpha, \alpha q)$.
 The key properties of $V_t(\alpha, \beta)$, which we assume are satisfied throughout the paper, are (i) at full insurance, the slope of the indifference curve equals the relative probabilities, and (ii) quasi-concavity, so that the indifference curves take on the usual shape.
-If individuals can purchase as much insurance as they want at a price q_t then, of course, the (absolute value of the) slope of the indifference curve equals q_t at the level of insurance chosen.
+If individuals can purchase as much insurance as they want at a price q_t then, of course, the (absolute value of the) slope of the indifference curve equals q_t at the level of insurance chosen.7